hempe/ctrlZoom/README.md

 This value worked for me, depending on your touchpad or preference you might need to increase/decrease this value.

 ### Step size _(default 10%)_
 This value specifies how much to change the current zoom level.
-It's not a absolute percentage.
+It's an absolute percentage.
 If your current zoom level is 50% and you zoom in 1 _step_ the new zoom level will be 60% _(if step size is 10%)_

 ### Minimum delay between zooms _(default 100ms)_